EnricoPicci/go-class/src/synchronization/data-race-with-interface/voters-vote-synchronized/readme.md

 # Voters vote but some votes gets to the wrong candidate

-To understand the starting point read the `readme.md` in the `voters` folder.
+To understand the starting point read the `readme.md` in the [voters](../voters/) folder.

-We synchronize the call to the Vote method but ths does not solve the problem.
-In this case the sum of the votes i 2 mlns, i.e. no vote is lost, but the candidates do not get exatly 1 mln votes each, as expected, but a slightly different number.
+We synchronize the call to the Vote method but this does not solve the problem.
+In this case the sum of the votes is 2 mlns, i.e. no vote is lost, but the candidates do not get exactly 1 mln votes each, as expected, but a slightly different number.
 This means that some democrats have voted the Rep candidate and viceversa, in a non predictable way though.

 The explanation is the following